charleskoffler/clprolf/README.md

 # Simol Programming Language And Simol Java Framework( as well as Simol C# and PHP8 Framework)

 A slogan for simol language and framework could be "Facilitate And Guarantee Object-Oriented Programming", as well as Java is "Write Once, Run Everywhere".
-Repository about my own programming language simol, which is a superset of Java, and about Simol Java Framework both.
+Official repository of the new programming language simol, which is a superset of Java, and about Simol Java Framework both.
 The simol framework is a java framework with pure annotations, to leverage Simol language in Java, it has the same goal.
 So I will talk about the language, but this could be applied for those who are interested in the simol java framework.
 A simol C# framework is present too, for the C# users, as well as a Simol PHP 8 Framework.
- The language could be a DSL(Domain Specific Language) in simulation, as well as object oriented work.
-The definition of simol stands on few pages, and it's quite fast to get an overview.
+Simol is the fruit of a reflection on how could we use OOP objects.
+The definition of simol is not so long, and it's relatively fast to get an overview.
 Simol is a programming language designed for clarity, simplicity, and ease of use.
 It aims to follow the fundamental theorem of software engineering, by adding a layer of indirection, especially for classes and interfaces.
 The language, and frameworks, inherently embeds good object oriented principles, and significant design patterns, which is a unique feature in programming languages.
 It well aligns with Domain-driven Design(DDD).
 The language's approach is, at the same time, to support and ease the algorithms writing, thanks to classes and interfaces types, and to modifiers addition.
 I'm looking for persons interested in testing the language, or more if they like.